openvinotoolkit/openvino/src/frontends/tensorflow/docs/tests.md

 py.test tensorflow_tests --use_new_frontend
 ```

-The command line for one operation is the following:
+The command line for one operation:
 ```bash
 py.test tensorflow_tests/test_tf_Unique.py --use_new_frontend
 ```